-If you have been following PCOS Diva for a while then you know that I advocate a low dairy or dairy free lifestyle.
+If you have been following PCOS Diva for a while, then you know that I advocate a low dairy or dairy-free lifestyle.
 You can read my post about dairy here.
 I have invited Dr. Lara Briden to share more information about casomorphins and dairy.
-I hear from so many Divas who are “addicted to cheese.”
+I hear from many PCOS Divas who are “addicted to cheese.”
 They can give up the milk and ice cream but, cheese is so alluring.
 I think you will find this information fascinating.
 Now you’ll know why it is so difficult to give up cheese.

 Guest Post by Dr. Lara Briden, ND

 For some of you, dairy is inflammatory, and a big problem for PCOS.
 For a lucky few of you, organic dairy is probably OK.

 The problem with dairy is not the lactose, or the fat.
 The problem is a protein called A1 casein.
 When A1 casein hits your digestion, a part of it breaks off to become casomorphin or BCM7.
 Casomorphin is an opiate, just like morphine is an opiate, or codeine.
 Casomorphin is a drug, which is why it causes brain-fog in some people, and why so many people crave dairy.

 There’s more to casomorphin than its sedative effect.
 Casomorphin also causes inflammation, and inflammation is exactly what you don’t want when you have PCOS.
 Inflammation impairs insulin sensitivity, and damages the hormone-signalling of ovulation.
 Inflammation also makes hormone receptors overly sensitive to androgens like testosterone.

 Here is where it gets interesting.
 Some people digest and excrete casomorphin before it enters their blood stream.
 Those lucky people don’t suffer the inflammation of casomorphin, and can enjoy organic dairy as a healthy food.
 The rest of us need to get casomorphin out of our diet.